citrusvanilla/multiplewavetracking_cpp/README.md

 The process in this program is thus:
 1. **Preprocessing of video**: background modeling of the maritime environment and foreground extraction of near-shore waves.
 2. **Detection of objects**: Identification and localization of waves in the scene.
-3. **Tracking of objects**: Identity-preserving localization of detected waves through successive video frames for the capture of object dynamics.
+3. **Tracking of objects**: Identity-preserving localization of detected waves through successive video frames for the capture of wave dynamics.
 4. **Recognition of objects**: Classification of waves based on their dynamics.

 Wave recognition has uses in higher-level objectives such as automatic wave period, frequency, and size determination, as well as region-of-interest definition for human activity recognition.